What Are Swedish Dishcloths?

 You're going to wonder how you ever lived without Swedish dishcloths in your life.

-These reusable European-made dishcloths will be your favorite alternative to typical sponges and paper towels.
+Swedish dishcloths have easily become one of our favorite Amazon cleaning products you can buy again and again, right next to the internet-famous The Pink Stuff and Scrub Daddy sponges.
+The reusable dishcloths will be your favorite alternative to typical sponges and paper towels.
 They’re that good thanks to a 70% cellulose and 30% natural cotton weave that’s strong enough to throw in the dishwasher or washing machine for dozens of uses.

 Using Swedish dishcloths is definitely a cleaning hack you’ll wish you knew sooner and one that cleaning experts like Wayne Edelman, president of Meurice Garment Care, swears by.
 “The Swedish dishcloth is similar in use to microfiber cloths, but they are made of cellulose and cotton,” explains Edelman of this more sustainable cleaning choice.
 “Microfiber cloths, on the other hand, are made of plastics.
 Swedish dishcloths are great because you reuse them multiple times.
 They are also made of organic materials that will eventually decompose.
 One cloth can easily perform the tasks that 50 to 100 rolls of paper towels would.”

 It’s that biodegradable feature that makes these affordable cleaning helpers one of the things you can compost alongside your veggie scraps.